Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Adult Protective Services (APS)

-Elder Abuse Prevention: APS investigates reports of abuse, neglect, and exploitation of vulnerable adults, including seniors with disabilities or cognitive impairment.
+Elder Abuse Prevention and Response: APS investigates reports of abuse, neglect, and exploitation of vulnerable adults, including older adults with disabilities or cognitive impairment.

 • Sexual abuse